ghchinoy/homebrew-ce/README.md

 # Cloud Elements Homebrew Tap

-This repo is a convenience fo installing my cli tools:
+This repo is a convenience for installing my cli tools:

 * [cectl](https://github.com/ghchinoy/cectl), a cli for the Cloud Elements platform